Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \subsubsection{Kuka}

-The Kuka environment contains a table and four identical blocks.
+The Kuka environment contains four identical blocks placed randomly in a line at a location unknown to the robot.
 Each block is associated with an intent.
-The robot's goal is to move its gripper tip on the top of the block mentioned in a command based on images from a location-fixed camera.
-The agent needs to develop spatial reasoning skills to differentiate the target block from other identical blocks using the observed relative positional information.
+The robot's goal is to move its gripper tip to the top of the target block based on images from a location-fixed camera.
+The agent needs to move by observing its gripper tips and the block from RGB images affected by perspective distortion.